wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

 **Questioner:**&ensp;I must confess I came today in a rebellious mood.
 I got a raw deal at the airlines office.
 When faced with such situations everything seems doubtful, everything seems useless.

 **Maharaj:**&ensp;This is a very useful mood.
 Doubting all, refusing all, unwilling to learn through another.
-It is the fruit of your long <span class=tooltip>sadhana<span class=tooltiptext>The practice which produces success, *siddhi*.</span></span>.
+It is the fruit of your long <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span>.
 After all one does not study for ever.

 **Q:**&ensp;Enough of it.
 It took me nowhere.